-Maine Public Employees Retirement System (MainePERS) engaged Cheiron to provide an analysis of the Postretirement Group Life Insurance liabilities as of June 30, 2012.
+Maine Public Employees Retirement System (MainePERS) engaged Cheiron to provide a roll-forward estimate of the Postretirement Group Life Insurance liabilities as of June 30, 2013.
 The primary purposes of performing this actuarial valuation are to:

-- Estimate the annual required contribution (ARC) for the Postretirement Group Life Insurance using GASB 43/45 methodology under the current funding strategy for information purposes; - Provide disclosures for financial statements; and - Estimate revenue based on current premium rates in force to be used for budgeting purposes.
+- Estimate the annual required contribution (ARC) for the Postretirement Group Life Insurance using GASB 43/45 methodology under the current funding strategy for information purposes; and - Provide disclosures for financial statements.

 We have determined costs and liabilities for the substantive Plan using actuarial assumptions and methods that we consider reasonable.
+The information shown in this report is primarily for comparison purposes, since the semi-annual full valuations are used to actually adjust funding strategies.